One of the success factors of using the Balanced Scorecard concept is making it easy to access data from company databases.

 Our goal is to return 3 for the 03.06.2011 (as there are 3 items for this date) and 2 for 04.06.2011 (as there are 2 items for this date).

-We will use the following SQL request to get necessary information (assuming the you have named the data range as explained above):
+We will use the following SQL request to get necessary information (assuming that you have named the data range as explained above):

 SELECT COUNT(`Value`) as “ITEMS”, `Date`